benn888/PRONAME/README.md

 docker run -it --name proname_container proname_image_<arch>
 ~~~

-Alternatively, an effective way to launch a container is to set up a shared volume that mounts a host directory directly in the container.
+However, a more effective way to launch a container is to set up a shared volume that mounts a host directory directly in the container.
 This setup allows access to raw sequencing data in the container and enables direct access to PRONAME results from the host machine:

 ~~~
 docker run -it --name proname_container -v /path/to/host/data:/data proname_image_<arch>
 ~~~
 where `/path/to/host/data` is the path to the directory on your host machine containing the raw sequencing data, and `/data` is the directory in the container where this data will be accessible.
-Place any files resulting from the PRONAME analysis in /data to access them directly from the host machine.
+Place any files resulting from the PRONAME analysis in `/data` to access them directly from the host machine.

 Note that, although we did not encounter any memory issue when testing and using PRONAME, it is good to keep in mind that [fine-tuning Docker's memory usage](https://docs.docker.com/engine/containers/resource_constraints/) may be useful in certain cases.

 For Docker Desktop on macOS, in particular, ensure that the setting **Settings > General > Use Rosetta for x86_64/amd64 emulation on Apple Silicon** is unchecked.

 And that's it!
 You are now ready to analyze your nanopore metabarcoding data with PRONAME.
 There are four scripts constituting the pipeline: